 In-Office Party?
 Get Help Decorating.

-Put your co-workers to work!
+Co-workers are a fantastic source of inspiration!
 They’ll add some creative input, and you’ll save lots of time!
 This goes for house-parties, too. :-)

 Non-Traditional Venue?
 Hire a Valet Service.